MotherUkraine/My_projects/README.md

-Predicting demand for bikes based on the weather conditions (linear regression)).
+Tetiana_Nechet_WorkflowProject.ipynb -- Predicting demand for bikes based on the weather conditions (linear regression)).